 The foods with natural progesterone include pomegranates, flaxseeds, and other foods that contain lignans.
 Lignans are phytonutrients that can act like estrogen in the body (9).
 All of these nutrients are converted into diosgenin, which is a precursor to progesterone.
 This process is aided by the enzyme called aromatase cytochrome P450scc (CYP7B1) (3).

 In order to avoid adverse effects, it’s important to consume only small amounts of lignans and other foods that contain them.
-That’s because consuming too much lignan will increase your body’s production of estrogen.
+That’s because consuming too much lignan can change estrogen metabolism.
 Over time, this can lead to hormone imbalances like endometriosis or uterine fibroids.

 What Foods Or Supplements Help With Progesterone?